-Trump infection puts large circle of White House aides at risk
+Trump Infection Puts Large Circle of White House Aides at Risk

 Vice President Mike Pence and his wife, Karen, underwent their routine daily Covid-19 check and tested negative, his press secretary Devin O’Malley tweeted early Friday.
 Treasury Secretary Steven Mnuchin also tested negative Friday morning, according to Monica Crowley, his spokeswoman.

+Other close Trump aides, including Chief of Staff Mark Meadows and the president’s son-in-law, Jared Kushner, have also tested negative, as did Commerce Secretary Wilbur Ross and National Economic Council Director Larry Kudlow.

 Depending on how far the virus spreads through the halls of the West Wing and Congress, as well as the president’s campaign headquarters, much more than Trump’s travel schedule may be derailed.
 Face-to-face negotiations over another round of economic stimulus may be complicated, and the confirmation process for Supreme Court nominee Amy Coney Barrett could be delayed.
+Barrett tested negative for the coronavirus on Friday, according to a White House official.

 It wasn’t immediately clear when or how the president was infected and how many other White House aides will be asked to quarantine due to contact with the Trumps or Hicks.
 The typical incubation period for the virus, or time between exposure and emergence of symptoms, is thought to be two to five days.